Options

 _hooked_state_style: Partial<JssmStateDeclaration>

-_hooks: Map<string, HookHandler<mDT>>
+_hooks: Map<number, HookHandler<mDT>>

 _instance_name: string